miniwdl-ext/miniwdl-aws/README.md

 The command line resembles `miniwdl run`'s with extra AWS-related arguments:

-* `--workflow-queue` Batch job queue on which to schedule the workflow job; output from the Terraform recipe, default `miniwdl-workflow`.
+* `--workflow-queue` Batch job queue on which to schedule the workflow job; output from miniwdl-aws-terraform, default `miniwdl-workflow`.
 (Also set by environment variable `MINIWDL__AWS__WORKFLOW_QUEUE`)
 * `--follow` live-streams the workflow log instead of exiting immediately upon submission. (`--wait` blocks on the workflow without streaming the log.)
 * `--s3upload` (optional) S3 folder URI under which to upload the workflow products, including the log and output files (if successful).
-The bucket must be allow-listed in the Terraform deployment.
+The bucket must be allow-listed in the miniwdl-aws-terraform deployment.
   * Unless `--s3upload` ends with /, one more subfolder is added to the uploaded URI prefix, equal to miniwdl's automatic timestamp-prefixed run name.
 If it does end in /, then the uploads go directly into/under that folder (and a repeat invocation would be expected to overwrite them).

 `miniwdl-aws-submit` detects other infrastructure details (task queue, EFS access point, IAM role) based on the workflow queue; see `miniwdl-aws-submit --help` for additional options to override those defaults.

 Arguments not consumed by `miniwdl-aws-submit` are *passed through* to `miniwdl run` inside the workflow job; as are environment variables whose names begin with `MINIWDL__`, allowing override of any [miniwdl configuration option](https://miniwdl.readthedocs.io/en/latest/runner_reference.html#configuration) (disable wih `--no-env`).
 See [miniwdl_aws.cfg](miniwdl_aws.cfg) for various options preconfigured in the workflow job container.

+Files already resident on EFS can be used as workflow inputs with their `/mnt/efs` paths (which may not exist on the submitting laptop).

 ## Run directories on EFS